Ifychim/iOS-Dev-Practice/swift5-programming-basics/notes/notes.md

 By default, Swift5 infers the data type based on the value given to the variable when declared.
 E.G var x = 5, variable "x" will be infered to be of type "Int"
 To override Swift5's default inference we can use a colon to specifiy datatype. var x: Int = 5

+#### **`5 step process to solve programming problems in Swift5`:**
+Below is a simple 5 step process to solve most programming problems in Swift5.
+Please note that this process may not always work thus you must tweak it to what works best for you and the problem you are trying to solve.

+- 5 step process:
+    - Google the question you are trying to solve.
+A simple google query is given below
+        - <What do you want your app to do? (play sound)> + <Which programming language?
+(Swift5, e.t.c)> + <Which resource?
+(Stack Overflow, Official Docs, e.t.c)>
+    - Stack OverFlow
+        - Once you have gotten to a viable Stack Overflow link, look for the solution which most likely matches your problem ().
+    - Implement
+        - Implement the Stack Overflow solution in your code.
+    - Official Documentation
+        - Understand the code in depth by reading the documentation
+    - Customization
+        - Customize and optimize the code from stack over flow as it may contain bits and pieces which are not relevant to what is needed to solve your problem.

 Done!